hlim29/IntegrationTestsExample/README.md

 # .NET Integration Tests with WireMock and Testcontainers

-A sample repository demonstrating how to set up integration tests for .NET 8 applications using WireMock and Testcontainers.
+A sample repository demonstrating how to set up integration tests for .NET 8 applications using WireMock, Testcontainers, and Azure Storage emulation.

 ## Overview

 This project showcases a modern approach to integration testing in .NET by combining:

 - **WireMock** - For mocking external HTTP dependencies
-- **Testcontainers** - For running WireMock and MS SQL Server in Docker containers during tests
+- **Testcontainers** - For running WireMock, MS SQL Server, and Azurite in Docker containers during tests
 - **xUnit** - As the testing framework
 - **WebApplicationFactory** - For testing ASP.NET Core applications